MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -ProjectName
-The project containing the team to modified.
+The Project containing the team to modified.

 ```yaml
 Type: Object